nimbella/docs/docs/deployer-spec.md

 #### Setting the target namespace for a project

+The `targetNamespace` property in the project configuration can be used with two slightly different meanings depending on syntax.

+###### `targetNamespace` as a simple string

+This form of the `targetNamespace` property records that the project should be deployed to a particular namespace unless that target is overridden on the command line.
+It does not preclude other projects from deploying to the same namespace.

+###### `targetNamespace` as an object with `test` and/or `production` members

+This form of the `targetNamespace` property records one or two namespaces that the project should be deployed to (one for testing, and/or one for production).
+In addition, this form establishes _ownership_ of the namespace by the project (other projects may not deploy to it).
+Enforcement of ownership is not absolute and requires some cooperation within a team.
+See [project ownership of namespaces](tieing-namespaces-to-projects.md).

 #### Ensuring a clean start for a project

 #### Parameters and Environment for all packages